isomerpages/moe-aes/announcements/announcements/_posts/2024-03-13-post-School Operating Time during the March school holidays.md

 image: ""
 variant: markdown
 ---
+Dear Parents / Guardians,

-During the March school holidays, school office will **close at 5.00pm from 14 March and 15 March 2024.**
+During the March school holidays, the school will operate from **8am to 5pm.**

+The bookshop will be operating from **9am to 12.30pm.**